CHIRP: A Fine-Grained Benchmark for Open-Ended Response Evaluation in Vision-Language Models: Introduction

 To address this issue, we introduce CHIRP, a hybrid VLM benchmark that combines automated metrics' scalability with human evaluators' nuanced judgment.
 We argue that this approach is crucial for capturing the complexities of VLM behavior, which traditional benchmarks often fail to represent.

-To demonstrate the limitations of existing benchmarks and the efficacy of our proposed method, we introduce Robin, a suite of VLMs trained at various scales, inspired by the Pythia language model suite \cite{biderman2023pythia}.
-By systematically varying the Vision Encoder (VE) and the Large Language Model (LLM) sizes, we will show that while benchmark scores remain largely unaffected, human evaluations reveal significant differences in the models' outputs quality.
+To demonstrate the limitations of existing benchmarks and the efficacy of our proposed method, we use a scaling suite called Robin, a series of VLMs trained at various scales, inspired by the Pythia language model suite \cite{biderman2023pythia}.
+By systematically varying the Vision Encoder (VE) and the Large Language Model (LLM) sizes, we see that while some benchmark scores remain largely unaffected, human evaluations reveal significant differences in the models' outputs quality.

 Our findings underscore the need for more robust and human-centric VLM evaluation methodologies.
 CHIRP paves the way for developing more reliable and informative VLM benchmarks, ultimately leading to the creation of more effective and impactful VLMs.

-{\bf Our Contributions:} \begin{itemize} \item We investigate the drawbacks of relying on automatic metrics and show the benefits of AI-based and human-based evaluations of VLMs. \item We present CHIRP, an open-ended question-and-answer benchmark. \item We train and release an open-source collection of VLMs named Robin.
-Robin is a scaling suite based on LLMs and VEs of different sizes.
-This allows to study the effects of scaling both language and vision components on downstream performance of VLMs. \item We compare the performance of the trained VLMs using a wide range of evaluation approaches: automated metrics, AI-based evaluations, and human evaluations. \end{itemize}
+Furthermore, we will also investigate in detail the possibility of using different AI agents as proxies to human evaluations.